MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/data-sources.md

     ![Copy the M script from the Advanced Editor in Power BI Desktop](media/dataflows-data-sources/dataflows-data-sources-09.png)

-3. Open the Power BI dataflow, and select **Get data** for a blank query, as shown in the following image.
+3. Open the Power BI dataflow, and select **Get data** for a blank query.

     ![Create a blank query for a dataflow](media/dataflows-data-sources/dataflows-data-sources-10.png)